codingjoe/django-cc/README.md

   -v          verbose mode (default: off)
 ```

-So if you want to write a feature for django-select2, just type:
+So if you want to write a feature for `django-select2`, just type:
 ```bash
 $ dcc django-select2
 ```

 #### DCC for maintainers
-Supporting DCC is easy, all you need to do is set the `download_url` to you Github repository in your `setup.py` file.
+Supporting DCC is easy, all you need to do is set the `download_url` to you GitHub repository in your `setup.py` file.

 e.g.
 ```python